If you have a question that is not featured on this page, please do not hesitate to contact us : email@example.com

 Students should refer to our cancellation policy for details on how to cancel their residence application.
 Declining your GBC offer or cancelling your enrollment from the college does NOT constitute a cancellation from residence.
 You must log onto the portal and cancel your residence application separately.

 Can students stay for 12 months?

 Yes, while our "Academic Term" agreement is from September to April, students are asked in early March if they would like to stay over the Summer Term (from May to August).
-If you are a current resident living at The George and are interested in applying to live at the Residence for the Summer Term your $475.00 deposit will transfer over to your new application given there are no cleaning or damage charges within your suite from the Academic Year.
+If you are a current resident living at The George and are interested in applying to live at the Residence for the Summer Term please apply as a "Returning Student".
+This way, you won't have to pay the $100 application fee.

 Are there Residence spaces for students who arrive in January?

 The number of spaces available for the Winter intake change due to a varying number of students withdrawing from their programs and/or residence each year.
 Contact us if you are interested in starting residence in January and we will be able to help you further with the application process.

 How do I get an income tax receipt?